Adam-Alive/name-the-flag-game/TESTING.md

     ![screenshot](documentation/bug-5.png)

-  - **Fix:** In the data.js file, which contains the dictionary, I had not included Armenia within the array after `flag` and this has now been corrected:
+  - **Fix:** In the data.js file, which contains the dictionary, I had not included Armenia within the array after `flag:` and this has now been corrected:

     ![screenshot](documentation/bug-6.png)